William Deken: The uprising

 In February 1328, Bruges rejected the re-appointment of the city magistrate proposed by the count's administration.
 Instead the city appointed its own officials, the process in which Deken took on the important function of the burgomaster, chairing the city council and being charged with preserving order and directing military affairs.

 In June 1328 he traveled again to England to persuade the young King Edward III to assume the title of King of France and to provide military support to the rebels.
 He received no response.
 On his return he took command of the Bruges troops and was defeated in the battle of Cassel.

 After the defeat Deken fled to Brabant, where he hoped to convince duke John III to rise against the newly crowned King of France Philip VI.
 The duke not only did not respond, but handed over Deken to France.
-The Parliament of Paris convicted him of high treason, had his hands cut off, then had him dragged through the city streets and hanged.
+The Parlement of Paris convicted him of high treason, had his hands cut off, then had him dragged through the city streets and hanged.